apache/spark/docs/streaming-kafka-0-10-integration.md

 	  val results = yourCalculation(rdd)

-	  yourTransactionBlock {
+	  // begin your transaction

 	  // update results
 	  // update offsets where the end of existing offsets matches the beginning of this batch of offsets
 	  // assert that offsets were updated correctly

-	  }
+	  // end your transaction
 	}
 </div>
 <div data-lang="java" markdown="1">